hcarnes/hcarnes.github.io/_posts/2018-08-14-floating_cat.markdown

 <img class="cat" src="/img/css_animation_property.jpg" />

 There are other options for each of these animations properties that you can experiment with when creating your own animations.
-If you have question around the `ease-in-out` property, I recommend reading about it [here](https://developers.google.com/web/fundamentals/design-and-ux/animations/the-basics-of-easing).
+If you have questions around the `ease-in-out` property, I recommend reading about it [here](https://developers.google.com/web/fundamentals/design-and-ux/animations/the-basics-of-easing).

 # The keyframes